LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 ```

                              --{{2}}--
-Probably also as a line-chart and this is what LiaScript does as well.
+Probably also as a line-chart, and this is what LiaScript does as well.
 It tries
 to find patterns for the most appropriate visualization.

                               {{2-3}}